Class ZCL_LLM_CALL_LOGGER

 - Combines system-level activation (

-) with user filter (CALL_FILTER_UNAME
+SAVE_CALLS) with user filter (CALL_FILTER_UNAME) -

 Uses

-for runtime user context comparison -
+SY-UNAMEfor runtime user context comparison -

 Database Integration: